-There is so much to see and do when you study at our London centre
+There are lots to see and do when you study at our London centre

 Things to do in London

-There is so much to see and do in London, with so many exciting places to visit that you'll be spoilt for choice!
+There is so much to see and do in London, with so many exciting places to visit that you'll be trying to choose between!
 To make things easier for you, as a Twin student you will have access to our jam-packed social programme which includes trips to some of London’s most famous attractions such as the London Eye and the Tower of London.